Golden Eagle Caspian Odyssey

 Day 16: Almaty Following breakfast you will be transferred to Almaty Airport for your onward flight.
 Why not extend your stay in Almaty with additional nights to explore more of the city and surrounding region at your leisure?

-• Luxury accommodation on board and in hotels • Arrival and departure transfers • Hotel and onboard accommodation • Internal flight Baku - Ashgabat • Welcome and Farewell dinners • Route guide, itinerary and information pack • Breakfast, Lunch and dinner daily • Drinks with meals and from the bar lounge car* • Onboard service including turndown, housekeeping • Complimentary tea, coffee, and drinking water in your cabin. • Guided off-train excursions • Freedom of choice touring - select from an arrange of touring options that suit your interests • Personal headsets • Onboard doctor and medical facilities • 24 hour service attendant • Portage • All gratuities
+• Luxury accommodation on board and in hotels • Arrival and departure transfers • Internal flight Baku > Ashgabat • Welcome and Farewell dinners • Route guide, itinerary and information pack • Breakfast, lunch and dinner daily • Drinks with meals and from the bar lounge car* • Onboard service including turndown and housekeeping • Complimentary tea, coffee, and drinking water in your cabin • Guided off-train excursions • Freedom of choice touring - select from an arrange of touring options that suit your interests • Personal headsets • Onboard doctor and medical facilities • 24 hour service attendant • Portage • All gratuities

 *A generous drinks allowance is included with lunch and dinner.
 For passengers travelling in Gold Class on board the Golden Eagle, drinks from the Standard Drinks List in the Bar Lounge Car are also included.
 For Imperial Suite guests, drinks from both the Standard and Premium Bar Lists (excluding premium wines) in the Bar Lounge Car are included.